-To receive an RPP loan, projects 1) must have costs per unit of less than \$90,000 and 2) must not request RPP loan funds in excess of the following amounts per unit: \$15,000 in High Income counties; \$20,000 in Moderate Income counties; \$25,000 in Low Income counties.
-The latter restriction does not apply to projects with funds committed by RD prior to October 1, 2003.
+To receive an RPP loan, projects must not a) have total replacement costs (less reserves) per unit in excess of \$90,000 b) request RPP loan funds in excess of the following amounts per unit: \$15,000 in High Income counties; \$20,000 in Moderate Income counties; \$25,000 in Low Income counties or c) include market-rate units.
+Subsection (C)(2)(b) above does not apply to projects with funds committed by RD.
+Subsection (C)(2)(a) above does not apply to projects eligible for Chart B. The total RPP loan amount cannot exceed \$1 million per project.